Project

 As the first CASETiFY store in the Hokkaido region and the ninth store in Japan, CASETiFY STUDiO Sapporo PARCO officially opened on October 17, 2024.

-Additionally, the store offers limited-edition smartphone cases featuring Hokkaido-inspired designs, such as skiing and miso ramen, reflecting CASETiFY’s signature style and creativity.
+The store offers limited-edition smartphone cases featuring Hokkaido-inspired designs, such as skiing and miso ramen, reflecting CASETiFY’s signature style and creativity.

 Opening Date: Thursday, October 17, 2024